 We went to a playgroup recently that had play dough and L&H were very intrigued.
 L took a liking to licking/eating the play dough (everything goes in the mouth with her!), so I started pondering what it would take to make edible play dough at home.

 All it takes is two ingredients – which you probably already have in your kitchen – to make this DIY play dough.
 Yogurt + Corn Starch is all it takes!
-If you wanted to get fancy you could add a few drops of food coloring to make it pretty – but be warned that might get messy so I’d suggest covering your little(s) in some smocks (which by the way we have these smocks for messy activities and I really like them!
-Plus they’re very cost effective, $14 for 6!) or making sure they have clothes on you don’t mind getting dirty.
+If you wanted to get fancy you could add a few drops of food coloring to make it pretty – but be warned that might get messy so I’d suggest covering your little(s) in some smocks (which by the way we have smocks similar to these for messy activities and I really like them!
+Plus they’re very cost effective for making sure they have clothes on you don’t mind getting dirty.

 Put 1 cup of fruit-free yogurt into a medium sized bowl, and stir in the corn starch 1/2 cup at a time.
 Since the million different yogurt brands out there all have slightly different make ups, the amount of dry ingredients needed will vary.
 So add in the corn starch 1/2 cup at a time, stirring well in between with a rubber spatula and/or your hands.
 You want the dough to be malleable and not super sticky.
 I used about 2 cups of corn starch before mine was the right consistency.